Metrorrey: Fares and payment methods

-Automated machine for MIA and Me Muevo cards can be found at all stations.

 Payment methods include the Me Muevo and Mia NFC cards, QR codes generated by the Urbani or E-UANL apps, and Spin by Oxxo contactless debit cards.
 The NFC cards can be bought for MXN $20.00 at automated machines and can be recharged to a maximum of MXN $500.00.

 As of April 2024, a single trip costs MXN $7.70 and allows a rider one trip anywhere within the system with unlimited transfers.
 This ticket also allows transfers to Ecovía services at Mitras station.
 A Tarifa Integrada (in English: "integrated fare") costs MXN $15.00, which includes up to two transfers between the TransMetro bus system and the Metrorrey system within two hours from the first validation.

 A discounted rate of MXN $3.00 for single trips is available for the elderly.
 UANL students, via the E-UANL app, have access to a discounted rate of MXN $7.50 for single trips and MXN $9.50 for the Tarifa Integrada.

 Transfers to other systems

 TransMetro

-Bus model Yutong E12, phased into TransMetro routes throughout 2023 and 2024.

 Metrorrey has a bus system called TransMetro.
 This system uses integrated fares, called a Tarifa Integrada, which costs MXN $15.00 and allows up to two transfers between the bus system and Metrorrey.

 TransMetro routes typically pass by or start at Metrorrey stations: eleven routes start in Line 1 (three in Talleres, one in Mitras, one in Cuauhtémoc, one in Félix U. Gómez, two in Y Greiga, and three in Exposición), twelve routes in Line 2 (eight in Sendero and four in Universidad), and six routes in Line 3 (all start at Hospital Metropolitano).